CovertLab/borealis/docs/developer-setup.md

     * Logs Writer
     * Storage Object Admin

-1. Get a service account private key as a json file and append an `export` statement to your shell `.profile` or `.bash_profile` file:
+1. Get a service account credentials key as a json file and append an `export` statement to your shell `.profile` or `.bash_profile` file:

    ```bash